IvanKoshkin/web102_prework/README.md

 Here's a walkthrough of implemented features:

+* Display all games from file
+* Filter games by funding goal reached
+* Add Stats
+* Add dynamic description from games list

 <img src='http://i.imgur.com/link/to/your/gif/file.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 <!-- Replace this with whatever GIF tool you used! -->